 Free speech has always been a point of pride for many Americans.
-But it’s important to pause from time to time to consider how we use that right and how we protect it.
-A lecture series presented by the School of Civic and Economic Thought and Leadership at Arizona State University has been examining these and related topics.
-Arizona PBS will be presenting some of these conversations.
+But it’s important to pause to consider how we use that right and how we protect it.

 Oct.
 31, 2017

-Former U.S. Sens.
-Jon Kyl, R-Ariz., and Tom Daschle, D-S.D., discuss the role of disagreement and civil dialogue in American politics and civic culture.
+Former U.S. Senators Jon Kyl, R-Ariz., and Tom Daschle, D-S.D., discuss the role of disagreement and civil dialogue in American politics and civic culture.

 Nov.
 11, 2017

-Lawyer and author Floyd Abrams — who over the course of a career spanning more than half a century has argued and won many significant Supreme Court First Amendment cases that protected freedom of speech, including the Pentagon Papers case — explains why now, more than ever, free speech must be protected.
+Lawyer and author Floyd Abrams, over the course of a career spanning more than half a century, has argued and won many significant Supreme Court First Amendment cases that protected freedom of speech, including the Pentagon Papers case.
+In this discussion, he explains why now, more than ever, free speech must be protected.